What are wisdom teeth?

 Wisdom tooth surgery is generally very safe.
 However, as for all surgery, there are some risks and side effects.
 These are:

 - Swelling and pain can be expected after the surgery.
-Your GP will prescribe painkillers and antibiotics to help reduce these.
+Your dentist will prescribe painkillers and antibiotics to help reduce these.

 - There may be prolonged bleeding.
 You will be given instructions on how to manage this.